asmitsirohi/DataPixPHP/README.md

 * Images can be easily get damaged on any type of compression
 * Speed of encoding or decoding depends upon the data size
 * It generated linear strip of pixels with data encoded in it

-* DataPixPHP Version 3
-* Support All Text And Media Files
 * Stores 4 Characters In 1 Pixel